Sergey-Krutous/one-week-e-commerce/README.md

 Awesome Nested Set gem was selected as the most popular gem in "Active Record Nesting" section of the Ruby Toolbox: https://www.ruby-toolbox.com/categories/Active_Record_Nesting.

+Carrierwave gem was selected as the second popular gem in "Rails File Uploads" section of the Ruby Toolbox: https://www.ruby-toolbox.com/categories/rails_file_uploads.
+However, the API of Carrierwave seems more intuitive to me than Paperclip API.

 I was updating some of migrations given I was the only developer and could run `rake db:migrate:redo` or even `rake db:reset`.
 When working within a team the migrations should be incrementally added instead of modified.

-Admin password and login are stored as string constants in SessionsController.
-These must be moved to secrets file that is not version-controlled.

 ### Testing strategy